The key objective of the charity is Education

-The Foundation established the Weald Academy in 2010 to strengthen our commitment to the Trust’s stated education aims.
-The Academy's purpose is to utilise the collection for the benefit of the wider community through the running of education and training programmes based at the workshops.
+We established the Weald Academy in 2010 to strengthen our commitment to the Foundation’s stated education aims.
+The Academy’s purpose is to utilise the collection for the benefit of the wider community through the running of education and training programmes based at the workshops.

 DWP Development Program

-Now in its seventh year, this initiative is delivered in partnership with Juvenile Justice International and the Department of Work and Pensions, providing interventions and educational programmes for over 500 disadvantaged people across London boroughs.
+A 7 year initiative delivered in partnership with Juvenile Justice International and the Department of Work and Pensions (DWP), providing interventions and educational programmes for over 500 disadvantaged people across London boroughs.

 These courses are classroom-based, but involve regular visits to our facilities.
 Here people are given an opportunity to experience first-hand our working environment, meet staff and see the restoration process in action.
 Our aims for this project are to: